dact-chant/PyCantus/docs/source/development_docs.md

 - `discard_differentia()`
 - `get_range()`

-Their description can be found in reference documentation of `Melody` and `volpiano.utils`.
+Their description can be found in the reference documentation of `Melody` and `volpiano.utils`.

 ## Loaders + validation
-The `data.load_dataset(...)` function from the `data` module (implemented in `data.py`) is used to load the dataset into the Corpus object and collect all needed parameters as well as .
+The `data.load_dataset(...)` function from the `data` module (implemented in `data.py`) loads the dataset into the Corpus object and collects all needed parameters as well as .

 Data are loaded into the `Corpus` class via a `CsvLoader` object (implemented in `dataloaders/loader.py`).
-The loader also handles the possible download of missing CSV files from provided fallback URL addresses and validation.
+The loader also handles the possible download of missing CSV files from provided fallback URL addresses and then validation (see below).

-Given the lack of controlled vocabularies, currently it cannot do more than check whether mandatory fields and their values are present and also optionally check unavailable source records (arguments `check_missing_sources` and `create_missing_sources`).
+Given the lack of controlled vocabularies, currently it cannot do more than check whether mandatory fields and their values are present and optionally check unavailable source records (arguments `check_missing_sources` and `create_missing_sources`).

 As was just written, the only validation we implemented into PyCantus is checking if mandatory fields have some value present - but not what value it is...

-As Cantus Index is growing quite quickly it can hardly be updated enough to e.g. check validity Cantus IDs.
+As Cantus Index is growing quite quickly it can hardly be updated enough to e.g. check the validity Cantus IDs.
 Also making these controlled  vocabularies for fields is not our decision to make in general.
 (To have an idea how difficult this can be refer to Harmonization issues report in CantusCorpus v1.0 and/or tutorial 02_intro_to_chant_data.ipynb.)

 Another reason for not making validation strict part of the procedure of loading data into PyCantus is an accessibility of the library for people outside Cantus ecosystem.
 For data 'not from Cantus Index world' one can assign arbitrary values into non-relevant fields (e.g. Cantus ID) and still use the library for their work.

-While loading the data `CsvLoader` creates `Source.numeric_century` values from given `century` value (see `get_numerical_century(str)` function in `dataloaders/loader.py`).
+While loading the data `CsvLoader` creates `Source.numeric_century` values from the given `century` value (see `get_numerical_century(str)` function in `dataloaders/loader.py`).

-Overall with preparing your own CSV files take care of formatting the file as a correct CSV.
+Overall, while preparing your own CSV files, format the file as a correct CSV.
 The Python library PyCantus is using for this is `pandas`.
-It can save some troubles but is not a magician, so especially `\n` characters inside lines can cause troubles with loading your data correctly.
+It can save some trouble, but is not a magician, so especially `\n` characters inside lines can cause trouble with loading your data correctly.

 ### Examples of CSV files to be loaded